Augmenting the Immersed Boundary Method with Radial Basis Functions (RBFs) for the Modeling of Platelets in Hemodynamic Flows: Numerical Discretization

 \subsection{The RBF-IB method}

 In order to construct the operators utilized by our algorithm, we must first choose an appropriate node set.
 We use $\Nd$ equally-spaced values on the interval $(0,2\pi]$ as the data site node set $\{\lond_k\}_{k=1}^{\Nd}$.
 This gives a uniform sampling in the parametric space.
-More importantly, since our target objects are either circular or elliptical in 2D, these node points correspond to a nearly uniform distribution of data sites on the object.
-We also use $\Ns >> \Nd$ equally-spaced points in the interval $(0,2\pi]$ as the set of sample site nodes $\{\lons_j\}_{j=1}^{\Ns}$ since this results in a set of sample sites that are well distributed over the object.
-As in the piecewise-linear IB method, we make sure to start with enough points that the sample site spacing is never greater than $0.5 h$, though the data site spacing can be much greater.
+We also use $\Ns > \Nd$ (typically, $\Ns = 4 \Nd$ or $\Ns = 8 \Nd$) equally-spaced points in the interval $(0,2\pi]$ as the set of sample site nodes $\{\lons_j\}_{j=1}^{\Ns}$ since this results in a set of sample sites that are well distributed over the object.
+As in the traditional IB method, we make sure to start simulations with a sample site spacing of less than $0.5 h$ (again enforced approximately using the tension stiffness), though the data site spacing can be much greater.
 In the results section, we explore the ramifications of this choice.

 We have formulated our operators to ensure that operations like evaluation of the interpolant and computing derivatives (and therefore the constitutive model) do not require solving a linear system for any time step of the platelet simulation except the initial step.
 This is possible because, though the data sites and sample sites move over the course of the simulation, their values in parameter space do not change.
 For the RBF model of the platelets, the evaluation matrix $\Es$ in Equation \eqref{eq:rbf_eval} and differentiation matrices $\Dlond{n}$ and $\Dlons{n}$ in Equations \eqref{eq:diff_mat_lond} and \eqref{eq:diff_mat_lons}, respectively can be computed using the FFT as discussed in our previous work~\cite{Shankar2012}.
 This is possible since the data site nodes $\{\lond_k\}_{k=1}^{\Nd}$ are equally-spaced, which results in the $A$ matrix defined Equation \eqref{eq:rbf_linsys} having a circulant matrix structure.
 The costs and accuracy of the RBF models are elaborated upon in the discussion of the results.
 The algorithm to compute forces on platelets using these operators is presented in the Appendix A.